flutter/website/src/platform-integration/web/faq.md

 In the code above, replace '/' with the appropriate initial route of your Flutter app, and replace MyApp() with the main widget of your Flutter app.

-Style Your Container:
-You may need to style the container and adjust its dimensions using CSS to fit it properly within your web page layout.
+To fit it properly within your web page layout, you might need to style the container and adjust its dimensions using CSS.

 ```html
 <style>
   #flutter-container {